enricozb/cs156b/research/Links.md

 # Research Links
-Read the guidelines at the bottom before editting.
+Read the guidelines at the bottom before contributing for the first time.

 ### Yaser Recommendations